tudurom/windowchef/README.md

 	* Activate/Deactivate/Toggle a group
 	* groups can be "sticky": windows are assigned to the currently selected group automatically
+* Respects window resize hints.
 * Simple and stylish solid-color border.
 Width can be configured
 * Gaps around the monitor and around the cells of the virtual grid(s).
 * Configuration script.
 Windowchef loads a given script at startup that can be used for configuration with waitron.
 * 100% compatible with window management utilities (e.g. [wmutils](https://github.com/wmutils/)).
 Windowchef will update its internal state if programs attempt to manage windows.
 It also applies the correct window decorations when a program focuses a window.
 This makes it possible to use it as a "backend" with wm utilities.

+Many of the featurs listed above are optional and can be disabled.

 ### Soon to come